hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.9.13: Load gallery despite any JavaScript errors on the page.
+* 1.9.14: Added notification for users attempting to leave an unsaved gallery.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==

+= 1.9.14 =
+= Updated: 15.01.2025 =
+* **Added:** Tooltip to the templates list for newly added galleries.
+* **Added:** Notification for users attempting to leave an unsaved gallery.
+* **Improved:** Prevented the new gallery page from reloading after adding images.
+* **Fixed:** Thumbnails view container width issue in certain cases.
+* **Fixed:** Position of slideshow control buttons in some cases.

 = 1.9.13 =
 = Updated: 09.01.2025 =